kapsakcj/win10-linux-conda-how-to/README.md

 2. Restart your computer when prompted.

-## Install your Linux Distribution of Choice
+## Step 2.
+Install your Linux Distribution of Choice
 ### Fall Creators Update and later: Install from the Microsoft Store

 > This section is for Windows build 16215 or later.
-Follow these steps to [check your build](troubleshooting.md#check-your-build-number).
-For earlier versions of Windows 10, follow [these instructions using lxrun](install-win10.md#for-anniversary-update-and-creators-update-install-using-lxrun).
+Follow these steps to [check your build](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#check-your-build-number).
+For earlier versions of Windows 10, follow [these instructions using lxrun](https://docs.microsoft.com/en-us/windows/wsl/install-win10#for-anniversary-update-and-creators-update-install-using-lxrun).

 1. Open the Microsoft Store and choose your favorite Linux distribution.
     Here are links directly to the store installers: